-In auditing the AESS, Auditors must use an audit standard acceptable to IPART.
+In auditing the AESS, auditors must use an audit standard acceptable to IPART.
 Acceptable standards are:

-- Australian Auditing Standards as published by the Auditing and Assurance Standards Board (AuASB) including: - ASAE 3000: Assurance Engagements Other than Audits or Reviews of Historical Financial Information - ASAE 3100: Compliance Engagements - ISAE 3000: International Standard on Assurance Engagements - ISO 14064-3: 2006: Greenhouse Gases Part 3: Specification with guidance for the verification and validation of greenhouse gas assertions.
+- Australian Auditing Standards as published by the Auditing and Assurance Standards Board (AuASB) including: - ASAE 3000: Assurance Engagements Other than Audits or Reviews of Historical Financial Information - ASAE 3100: Compliance Engagements - ▼ ISAE 3000: International Standard on Assurance Engagements - ▼ ISO 14064-3: 2006: Greenhouse Gases Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions.